wilsonliaows/docs/connectors/on-prem-files/rename-file-action.md

     <tr>
       <td>File</td>
       <td>
         Select the file to rename.
-This can be done either by selecting a file from the pick list, or toggling the input field to text mode and providing the folder path.
+This can be done either by selecting a file from the pick list, or toggling the input field to text mode and providing the file path.
 Only files can be renamed.
       </td>
     </tr>
     <tr>